Home Care for TMJ Jaw Pain

 It is important to not try home care for too long.
 Postponing TMJ (TMD) treatment when you have a serious disorder can make your situation worse.
 Here are some signs that you need professional care:

 - Jaw pain does not resolve or noticeably weaken after seven days of home care

 - Pain is too severe to respond to over-the-counter medication

-- You develop other symptoms, such as ear symptoms, or a headache
+- You develop other symptoms, such as ear pain or ringing, or a headache

 - You have jaw popping or clicking

-- Your jaw motion is limited or your jaw locks
+- Your jaw motion is limited or locks

 - Pain resolves but then returns

-If you experience any of the above, then it’s time to seek care.
-Remember, never exceed dosage recommendations on the label for over-the-counter medications unless your doctor instructs you otherwise.
+If you experience any of the above, then it is time to seek professional care.

 Types of Jaw Pain in TMJ